copdips/copdips.github.io/docs/posts/2025/2025-11-18-oidc-openid-connect.md

     Note right of Browser: [Vendor Specific] Requesting all possible downstream API scopes upfront.<br/>Refresh Token enables Access Token minting for all authorized resources.

     rect rgb(255,245,255)
-    Note over Browser: ⚠️FRONT CHANNEL: Query parameters visible to user agent<br/>code_challenge is sent, but it's the asymetric sha265 of code_verifier.<br/>✅But code_verifier is not sent in insecure /authorize browser call.<br/>code_verifier will be sent by BFF in secure /token out of browser. end
+    Note over Browser: ⚠️FRONT CHANNEL: Query parameters visible to user agent<br/>code_challenge is sent, but it's the one-way sha256 hash of code_verifier.<br/>✅code_verifier is not sent in insecure /authorize browser request.<br/>code_verifier will be sent by BFF in secure /token in back-channel out of browser. end

     Browser ->> IdP: GET /authorize (client_id, state, nonce, scope, code_challenge...)